AdobeDocs/workfront.en/help/enhanced-analytics/use-enhanced-analytics-filters.md

  <li value="2"> <p>In the top-left corner of the screen, click <b>Add Filter</b>, then select <b>Custom form</b>.</p> <p> <img src="assets/select-custom-form-filter-350x271.png" style="width: 350;height: 271;"> </p> </li>
  <li value="3"> <p>Locate the Custom Form you want by entering at least 3 characters of text in the <b>Search</b> field, then select the custom form.</p> </li>
  <li value="4"> <p>Select the field you want, then complete one of the following actions based on the type of field you are adding to the filter:</p> <note type="note">
    Not all Custom Form field types can be added to a filter.
-Currently,
-   <span>Enhanced analytics</span> supports only the field types listed above.
+Currently, Enhanced analytics supports only the field types listed above.
    <br>
   </note>
   <ul>